chrjl/reactresume/README.md

 npm run dev -w packages/server
 ```

-- Use the provided Docker Compose file to run the server in a container (after installing dependencies)
+- Use the provided Docker Compose file to run the server in a container (after installing dependencies).
+The published port can be specified with the `$REACTRESUME_PORT` environment variable (default 5173).

   ```
-  docker compose up -d
+  REACTRESUME_PORT=8080 docker compose up -d
   ```